JamieWilson2000/aesopsfablesms3/README.md

 - Navigate to the Project Github Repository page.
 - Click the New button, this will trigger a new workspace.
 - Under Create a new Repository select Import a Repository
-- Now, in the Your Old Repository Clone URL field, type in ""
+- Now, in the Your Old Repository Clone URL field, type in "https://github.com/JamieWilson2000/aesopsfablesms3.git"
 - Enter in a new relevant repository name and click Begin Import.
 - After a short while you'll recieve a message saying that the new repository is ready with a link to take you to it.
-- From here on, open gipod and continue future developments.
+- Open gitpod.
+- To ensure that all packages/modules are in place type 'pip install -r requirements.txt' in the terminal.
+As long as the requirements file is up to date, this will install all elements for running the site.

 # Methods of Testing